-Independence Day Writing Prompt - The Write Practice
+Independence Day Writing Prompt

 PRACTICE

 Choose one of the writing prompts above.
 Then, take fifteen minutes to tell your story.
-When you’re done, share your practice in the comments, and be sure to leave feedback for your fellow writers!
+When you’re done, share your practice in the practice box below and be sure to leave feedback for your fellow writers!